Skip to Main Content

 The Phantom Rebate Mistake

-More than one international production has arrived in Indonesia with a budget line that assumed a federal cash rebate.
+More than one global shoots has arrived in Indonesia with a budget line that assumed a federal cash rebates.
 There is none.
 If a tourism office, regional film commission representative or independent vendor mentions an 'incentive,' confirm in writing exactly what the program is, who administers it, what the cap and timeline are, and whether it has paid out to a foreign production in the past 24 months.
-The fix is simple: budget Indonesia at zero rebate, treat any Bekraf grant or regional partnership as upside, and structure co-production financing through a partner country if rebate financing is essential to the project.
+The fix is simple: budget Indonesia at zero rebates, treat any Bekraf grant or regional partnership as upside, and structure co-production funding through a partner country if rebates funding is key to the project.

 Permit and Cultural Mistakes

 Indonesia's permit landscape is not a single window.
-Filming in Jakarta routes through the Jakarta Film Commission and the police; filming in national parks (Komodo, Bromo, Ujung Kulon) requires BKSDA conservation authority sign-off; filming on military land requires TNI permission; village-level work requires RT (Rukun Tetangga) and RW (Rukun Warga) head permission; and Bali in particular layers banjar (community) permissions on top.
+Filming in Jakarta routes through the Jakarta Film Commission and the police.
+Filming in national parks (Komodo, Bromo, Ujung Kulon) needs BKSDA conservation authority sign-off.
+Filming on military land needs TNI permission.
+Village-level work needs RT (Rukun Tetangga) and RW (Rukun Warga) head permission.
+And Bali in specific layers banjar (community) permissions on top.
 None of this is impossible, but each layer adds days or weeks to the timeline.
-Productions that arrive expecting a single permit window typically lose 5–10 days of schedule to the discovery that the stack is real.
-Cultural calendars — Ramadan fasting periods, Bali's Nyepi day of silence (when the entire island shuts down for 24 hours), regional Hindu and Muslim ceremonies — close locations and reduce crew availability, and they have to be on the schedule from the first scout.
+Productions that arrive expecting a single permit window mostly lose 5–10 days of schedule to the find that the stack is real.
+Cultural calendars.
+Ramadan fasting periods, Bali's Nyepi day of silence (when the entire island shuts down for 24 hours), regional Hindu and Muslim ceremonies — close locations and reduce crew availability, and they have to be on the schedule from the first scout.

 ACT 07